C4ptainCrunch/thesis/source/index.rst

-We then add some convenience methods that will be useful later.
+We then add some utility methods that will be useful later.